Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-abilities-and-feats.md

 Charisma modifier + the deity's divine rank) to resist.
 Subjects who make successful saves become immune to this ability for one day.

+### Suggested Portfolio Elements
-**Suggested Portfolio Elements:** Justice, law, truth.
+Justice, law, truth.

 ## Rejuvenation

+### Prerequisites
-**Prerequisites:** Divine rank 11, Divine Fast Healing salient divine ability.
+Divine rank 11, Divine Fast Healing salient divine ability.

+### Benefit
-**Benefit:** When the deity suffers an attack that should destroy it, it simply disperses and reassembles later.
+When the deity suffers an attack that should destroy it, it simply disperses and reassembles later.
 Roll 10d10 to determine the number of days before the deity returns.

+### Notes
-**Notes:** If the deity is killed in its own realm, subtract the deity's divine rank from the number of days it takes to return.
+If the deity is killed in its own realm, subtract the deity's divine rank from the number of days it takes to return.
 If the deity's realm is on a divinely morphic Outer Plane, and the deity is killed there, subtract twice the deity's divine rank from